Why Mastro?

 -

-Mastro is for people who care about simple technology.
+Mastro is for people who care about simple and pragmatic technology.

 - Instead of towers of leaky abstractions, Mastro gives you direct access to the underlying platform: the browser and your JavaScript runtime.

-- Simple things should be simple, and complex things should be possible.
+- No magic: simple things should be simple, and complex things possible.

 - Mastro grows with you: it is a beginner-friendly static site generator, but can morph into an unopinionated full-stack framework running database-driven REST APIs and rich client-side interactivity.